Chart Color Schemes

 Recent residential development output has been above average within Wembley when compared nationally

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Wembley averaged approximately 33 new dwelling approvals per year.
-Between FY-21 and FY-25, around 168 homes were approved, with an additional 15 approved in FY-26 to date.
-This results in an average of about 7.9 new residents per year for every home built over the past five financial years.
+Based on AreaSearch analysis of ABS building approval numbers, Wembley has received around 33 dwelling approvals annually.
+Between FY21-FY25, approximately 168 homes were approved, with a further 15 in FY26.
+This results in an average of 7.9 new residents per year for each dwelling constructed over the past five financial years.

-New supply significantly lags behind demand, typically leading to price growth and increased buyer competition.
-Developers target the premium market segment with higher-end properties, as evidenced by an average dwelling construction cost value of $598,000.
-In FY-26, there have been approximately $9.2 million in commercial approvals, suggesting the area's residential character.
-Compared to Greater Perth, Wembley has significantly less development activity, at 65.0% below the regional average per person.
-This scarcity of new homes typically strengthens demand and prices for existing properties.
+Demand significantly exceeds supply, leading to price growth and increased buyer competition.
+Developers target the premium market segment with higher-end properties, as evidenced by an average construction value of $598,000.
+Additionally, $9.2 million in commercial development approvals have been recorded this year, suggesting the area's residential character.
+Compared to Greater Perth, Wembley has significantly less development activity (65.0% below regional average per person), which typically strengthens demand and prices for existing properties.
+This is also below national average, reflecting the area's maturity and possible planning constraints.

 Frequently Asked Questions - Development